Muhammad bin Abdul Rahman Al Saud: Personal life and death

-One of the early palaces following the establishment of the Kingdom was built by Muhammad bin Abdul Rahman outside the walls of Riyadh which is called Atiqah Palace.
+One of the early palaces following the establishment of the Kingdom was built by Muhammad bin Abdul Rahman outside the walls of Riyadh which is called Atiqah Palace or Qaṣr 'Atīqa.

 Muhammad married many times.
+One of his wives was Hassa bint Ahmad Al Sudairi, who King Abdulaziz married twice and who later became the mother of Sudairi Seven.
+Muhammad had a son, Abdullah bin Muhammad, with Hassa.

+When King Abdulaziz first married Hussa bint Ahmed in 1913, she was thirteen-years-old.
+They divorced after a few years, but remarried in 1919.
+It was the period between their first and second marriages that Hussa bint Ahmed married King Abdulaziz’s younger half brother, Muhammad.
+It is assumed that King Abdulaziz remained in love with Hussa bint Ahmed, and therefore, forced his half-brother to divorce her so that he could remarry her.
+Hussa bint Ahmed remained married with King Abdulaziz until the latter's death in 1953.

-One of his wives was Hassa bint Ahmad Al Sudairi, who was the mother of Sudairi Seven.
-They had a son, Abdullah bin Muhammad.
-Another spouse of Muhammad was Munira bint Abdullah Al Shaikh, who was the sister of Tarfa bint Abdullah, mother of King Faisal.
+Another spouse of Muhammad bin Abdul Rahman was Munira bint Abdullah Al Shaikh, who was the sister of Tarfa bint Abdullah, mother of King Faisal.
 Muhammad also married a daughter of Sultan bin Bajad Al Otaibi who was from a leading family in the Ghut Ghut branch of the Otaibi tribe and one of the rebellious Ikhwan leaders.
-Following his settlement in Mecca in 1935 Muhammad married a daughter of Abdullah bin Hasan Al Sheikh, chief qadi of the country.
+Following his settlement in Mecca in 1935 Muhammad, married a daughter of Abdullah bin Hasan Al Sheikh, chief qadi of the country.

 Muhammad had twenty-five children: twelve sons and thirteen daughters.
 His eldest son, Khalid, married King Faisal's only full sister, Noura, in 1934.
-He was killed in a car crash on Al Dahna and Kuwait road.
-One of Khalid's daughters, Al Jawhara, married to Abdullah bin Faisal, the eldest son of King Faisal.
+He was killed in a car crash on the Al Dahna to Kuwait road.
+One of Khalid's daughters, Al Jawhara, married Abdullah bin Faisal, the eldest son of King Faisal.

 Muhammad's second eldest son was Fahd (1904–?) who married King Abdulaziz's daughter Sheikha and was the governor of Al Qassim Province who was appointed to the post on 29 June 1969.
 One of Fahd's daughters is Al Jawhara who is a member of the Consultative Council.
 Muhammad's grandson Fahd bin Abdullah bin Muhammad was deputy defence minister.

 One of Muhammad's great-grandsons, Khalid bin Saud bin Khalid, was a high-ranking official at the ministry of foreign affairs.
 The daughter of Khalid bin Saud is married to Saud bin Khalid, son of Khalid bin Faisal, governor of Mecca Province.
-Other great-grandchildren of Muhammad are directors of King Faisal Foundation.
+Other great-grandchildren of Muhammad are directors of the King Faisal Foundation.
 For instance, as of 2012 Bandar bin Saud bin Khalid Al Saud was the deputy managing director of the foundation.

 Muhammad bin Abdul Rahman died in Riyadh on 25 July 1943 and was buried in Al Oud cemetery there.